HOW TO REACH A GOAL BEYOND WHAT THE MIND CAN UNDERSTAND

 The mission

-Darren and Nathan plan to ski to the South Pole in 2025/2026 and will attempt to be the 4th and 5th persons in history to ski a return unsupported expedition to the South Pole.
+Nathan’s plan to ski to the South Pole in 2026/2027 and will attempt to be the 4th persons in history to ski a return unsupported expedition to the South Pole.

-This will make it the longest unsupported South Pole expedition ever undertaken by a British and Irish team — pushing the limits of human endurance, pioneering climate science, and raising funds for The King’s Trust.
+This will make it the longest unsupported South Pole expedition ever undertaken by a British person — pushing the limits of human endurance, pioneering climate science, and raising funds for The King’s Trust.
 The ~1400 mile journey will take 3 months.

 Scientific Research

-We are collaborating with Science in the Wild, a citizen science initiative led by Dr. Ulyana Horodyskyj Peña from the University of Colorado.
-During the expedition, we will collect snow samples along the expedition route to study light-absorbing particles (LAPs) that accelerate glacial melt.
+Collaborating with Science in the Wild, a citizen science initiative led by Dr. Ulyana Horodyskyj Peña from the University of Colorado.
+During the expedition, snow samples will be collected along the expedition route to study light-absorbing particles (LAPs) that accelerate glacial melt.

 Charity Mission